DlgshKurd/StayOnTop-Script/README.md

 # StayOnTop Script

-# This Python script, utilizing the pygetwindow and pywin32 libraries, empowers you to toggle the "always on top" state of a specified window.
+# This Python script, empowers you to toggle the "always on top" state of a specified window.

 ## Usage